In Malaga there are a lot of Museums and galleries. We made a list of the top 7 free entry museums in Malaga. Go check them out!

 If you are interested why don’t you check out our blog post for the free entry times here to save some money.

-The extensive collection perfectly summarises 19th-century Spanish art with many of the pieces depicting the life in Andalucía more than 100 years ago.
-It is located in the 16th-century palace of Villalón in the heart of Málaga.
+The extensive collection perfectly summarises 19th-century Spanish art.
+Many of the pieces depicting the life in Andalucía more than 100 years ago.
+Furthermore it is located in the 16th-century palace of Villalón in the heart of Málaga.

-The museum is the first European branch of the State Russian Museum which houses 100 pieces dating from the 15th to 20th centuries specially selected for Málaga covering every period of Russian art.
+The museum is the first European branch of the State Russian Museum.
+The museum houses 100 pieces dating from the 15th to 20th centuries specially selected for Málaga covering every period of Russian art.

 Address: Edificio de Tabacalera, Av de Sor Teresa Prat, 15.

 Business hours: Mon: Closed, Tue – Sun: 9:30 – 20:00.

 This museum in the city of Malaga was built to help the local artists as a nice sign of support from the city.
 It hosts a collection of more than 4000 pieces.
 The permanent exhibition displays about one hundreds pieces of art.